-MortarWhen using mortars, workers--do-it-yourselfers included -- sometimes get a big sloppy.
+MortarWhen using mortars, workers -- do-it-yourselfers included -- sometimes get sloppy.
 What results are mortar smears, which show up after the mortar has dried.
 To remove stains, use a muriatic acid solution:

 - Dark bricks or stone: 1 part acid to 10 parts water